-- The PhD Qualifying Exam is offered at the end of each spring semester and during the winter intersession.
-The normal time to take the exam is at the end of the students first spring semester.
-However, with advisors approval, the student may take the exam early (during the first intersession) or later (during the 2nd intersession). - Students intending to take the exam must submit a registration form to the program director by the deadlines announced by the director. - Students classified as PhD candidate students at the time of admission must pass the PhD Qualifying Examination within their first year of the program. - If a student fails to complete the exam once registered, it will be considered a failure. - Students may attempt the exam a maximum of 2 times. - Exemptions for these requirements may be granted to part time students only when prior arrangements are made with the program director. - Students who are unable to take the Qualifying Exam for reasons beyond their control should contact the program director.
+- The PhD Qualifying Exam is offered at the end of the Fall and Spring semesters.
+The normal time to take the exam is after the students second semester in the program (normally Spring).
+However, with director and advisor approval, the student may take the exam early or later.
+However, it be must be completed before the stat of the third year. - Students intending to take the exam must submit a registration form to the program director by the deadlines announced by the director. - Students classified as PhD candidate students at the time of admission must pass the PhD Qualifying Examination within their first year of the program. - If a student fails to complete the exam once registered, it will be considered a failure. - Students may attempt the exam a maximum of 2 times. - Exemptions for these requirements may be granted to part time students only when prior arrangements are made with the program director. - Students who are unable to take the Qualifying Exam for reasons beyond their control should contact the program director.